Fleetzero/pre-commit-hook-lxml/README.md

     quotes.
 + `-l` or `--log-level` is the log level.
 One of `DEBUG`, `INFO`, `WARNING`, `ERROR` or `CRITICAL`.
++ `-t` or `--sort` tells the hook implementation to sort the XML based on attributes alphabetical order before outputting the strings.
 + `-w` or `--write` tells the hook implementation to write the changes to the files.
 This is automatically turned on from the [default](./.pre-commit-hooks.yaml) `args`.